yuki0iq/statusline/README.md

   more than one device --- especially if connecting over SSH.
 Red color is reserved for root user
 * __Git status display__ which immediately display repo's "persistent" info along with current state (rebasing, merging, etc.), and almost immediately the status.
 In addition, part of the working directory path inside the most nested git repo is highlighted
-* __Chassis icons__ to display the type of the host device, which are acquired as fast as systemd does
+* __Chassis icons__ to display the type of the host device and help further differentiate between devices
 * __Build tools display__ to inform which commands can be executed to "make" the project in working directory.
-Makefile, ./configure, CMake, purplesyringa's ./jr, qbs, qmake and cargo are supported
+Makefile, ./configure, CMake, purplesyringa's ./jr, meson, nix and cargo are supported
 * __Simplified homes__  to make path more informative.
 Current user's home becomes `~`,
   others' become `~username`.
 Some paths are ignored to not make any confusion